Hanover Street (film): Plot

-In London, Sellinger's wife finds out that Halloran and Sellinger are together and have come back home, with her husband wounded but alive.
+In London, Margaret finds out that Halloran and Sellinger are together and have come back home, with her husband wounded but alive.
 Going to visit him in the hospital on Hanover Street, she meets Lieutenant Halloran for the last time.
 They embrace and kiss, and he tells her that he loves her "enough to let her go", she goes in to see her husband as he goes back out into Hanover Street, where the love story had begun.